 He made them sound so good, I thought I would try my hand at replicating them and they turned out SO good.
-My whole family raved about them, my daughter even managing to eat two turkey legs in one sitting.
+My whole family raved about them, my daughter even managing to eat two turkey legs in one seating.
 What can I say?
 She's a carnivore like her Dad.

 If Cookies and Catwalks had a standard rating, these would hit the top of the charts.
 I do prep on this the night before.

 6 Turkey Legs with Skin